We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Milk and milk alternatives contain varying amounts of calories and nutrients like protein and fat.
 Cow’s milk and soy milk typically contain the most protein.

-Not too long ago, when being a milkman was a career option, the only thing you could expect to drown your cereal in was whole cow’s milk.
-Now, dairy milk comes in all sorts of varieties: whole milk, 2 percent, 1 percent, skim (fat-free), and even lactose-free milk.
+Not too long ago, the only thing you could expect to drown your cereal in was whole cow’s milk.
+Now, cow’s milk comes in all sorts of varieties: whole milk, 2 percent, 1 percent, skim (fat-free), and even lactose-free milk.

-For those with dietary or allergy concerns, there are also alternatives to cow’s milk.
-Almond, soy, and rice milk are popular alternatives to dairy, and they’re becoming even more available in stores across the U.S.
+For people with dietary or allergy concerns, there are also alternatives to cow’s milk.
+Almond, soy, rice, and coconut “milk” are popular plant-based milk alternatives.
+They’re becoming even more available in stores across the United States.